SUPPORT WHEN YOU NEED IT

 Step 2: Download the free trial

-Using what you’ve learned in the demo, run through a few different test deployments in your live environment using the fully-functioning 15-day trial.
+Using what you’ve learned in the demo, run through a few different test deployments on up to 15 computers in your live environment using the fully-functioning 15-day trial.
 Follow along with our Quick Start Guide or step-by-step videos.
 If you have questions, contact us and we’ll be happy to walk you through the process.
 Most customers are able to see an end to end proof of concept in an afternoon between their normal day to day activities.

 Platform Packs are model-specific driver packs created by SmartDeploy technicians for SmartDeploy customers.
 You can download Platform Packs within SmartDeploy and they contain the necessary drivers to successfully deploy your hardware-independent SmartDeploy images to any hardware model you choose.
 These are unique to SmartDeploy and a customer favorite due to the incredible time and resource savings.